15 Things to Know Before You Visit Benin: Voodoos and Voodon’ts

 From mid-November to mid-March, the Harmattan winds blow over West Africa, causing a hazy atmosphere which makes photography difficult.

-A good time to visit is during the annual Voodoo Festival which takes place in Ouidah on the 10th January.
-Whilst Ouidah is where the bulk of the action happens, I’m told that there are some less commercial events in Grand Popo, a beach resort along the coast.
+A good time to visit is during the annual Voodoo Festival which takes place in Ouidah on the 10th January, although it will be pretty hot.
+Whilst Ouidah is where the bulk of the action happens, there are some less commercial events in Grand Popo, a beach resort along the coast.

 9. Try the Peulh Cheese